Kurento/kurento/source/user/writing_modules.rst

 - Modules based on :term:`GStreamer`.
 This kind of modules provide a generic entry point for media processing with the GStreamer framework.
 Such modules are more powerful but also they are more difficult to develop.
 Skills in GStreamer development are necessary.

 The starting point to develop a filter is to create the filter structure.
 For this task, you can use the ``kurento-module-scaffold`` tool.
-This tool is distributed with the ``kurento-media-server-6.0-dev`` package.
+This tool is distributed with the ``kurento-media-server-dev`` package.
 To install this tool run this command:

 .. sourcecode:: bash

-   sudo apt-get install kurento-media-server-6.0-dev
+   sudo apt-get install kurento-media-server-dev

 The tool usage is different depending on the chosen flavor: